1. Home>

 te encontrarasyou found

-Ella / Él / Ustedse encontraras/he found, you (formal) found
+Ella / Él / Ustedse encontraras/he found

 Nosotras / Nosotrosnos encontráramoswe found